bagyoni/procedural-wallpapers/README.md

 * All wallpapers are 1024x768.
 If you have a different resolution, you can either change your wallpaper style to Strech or rewrite the programs.
 Sorry.

 ## References && Acknowledgements
-* The *clouds* and *islands* generators rely on the super-fast Perlin noise generator I found here: https://gist.github.com/nowl/828013
+* The *clouds*, *islands* and *flow* generators rely on the super-fast Perlin noise generator I found here: https://gist.github.com/nowl/828013
 * The *landscape* generator is shamelessly stolen from here: https://tyrellrummage.github.io/landscape/
 * The *marrowlike* generator follows the recursive algorithm described here: http://pcg.wikidot.com/forum/t-79282/multiplicative-cascades-ish